-Under current law, age no longer matters.
-If the property sold was your principal residence for at least two out of the last five years, you can exclude from tax as much as $250,000 in gain (and $500,000 in gain on a joint return).
+Under a tax law enacted in 1997, if your house was your principal residence for two of the most-recent five years, you can exclude as much as $250,000 in gain ($500,000 on a joint return) when you sell it.

 VIDEO ON MSN MONEY